How We Test Massage Guns – Our Review Process Explained

 We buy most of the devices we test.

-We use the money we get from our affiliate and/or advertising revenue to purchase these gadgets.
+We use the money we get from our affiliates and/or advertising revenue to purchase these gadgets.

 When readers buy a device using our affiliate links, we sometimes earn a commission.
 Even though these commissions are small, they eventually add up to a figure good enough to purchase a device or two that we can use and later review.

-Unlike most websites or YouTube channels (especially YouTube channels), we don’t do free samples unless we have to (special cases).
+Unlike most websites or YouTube channels (especially YouTube channels), we don’t do free samples unless we have to (in exceptional cases).
 We prefer to stay neutral and unbiased.

 Apart from reviewing devices, we are consumers, and just like other consumers, we like to get the best product with our hard-earned money.

 It’s much like the Michelin reviewers, who are always low-key when they visit restaurants.
-They pretend to be regular customers so that they can eat and review the actual food and also evaluate the quality of service.
+They pretend to be regular customers so that they can eat and review the actual food, as well as evaluate the quality of service.

-Sometimes we will accept a free sample from a new and ambitious brand (devices that are not yet on the market) or a trusted brand that we’re confident about.
+Sometimes, we accept free samples from new and ambitious brands (devices that are not yet on the market) or trusted brands with which we’re confident.
 Sometimes this is the only way to test a device before it hits the shelves – we love to be the first to cover new products.

 What do We Test in Massage Guns?

-We vet each product thoroughly to make sure they deliver what the manufacturer promised.
+We thoroughly vet each product to make sure it delivers what the manufacturer promised.
 We have occasionally seen some brands overstate (or understate) the actual product specs.

-Fortunately for our readers who are always keen on specs, we ensure every device has what is claimed by the manufacturer.
-We do this by comparing different devices to verify what the manufacturer says.
+Fortunately, for our readers who are always keen on specs, we ensure that every device meets the claims made by the manufacturer.
+We do this by comparing different devices to verify the manufacturer’s claims.

 Stall Force

-It’s the ability of the motor to withhold the pressure applied to it.
+It’s the ability of the motor to withstand the pressure applied to it.

-Here we test the device on ourselves by comparing different devices.
+Here, we test the device on ourselves by comparing it with different devices.
 We use Theraguns and Ekrin devices as our benchmark because the stall force figures they give are accurate.

-We are also building our proprietary electronic stall force measuring device that will help us verify the pressure applied with precision – to be unveiled soon.
+We are also developing our proprietary electronic stall force measuring device, which will enable us to verify the pressure applied with precision – to be unveiled soon.

 Amplitude